Ho’okipa Beach Park

 The Picnic Pavilions

 The pavilion area is closer to the lookout end; elevated from the beach.
-Even for a picnic, this is an area I suggest visitors skip in favor of the more welcoming sandy beach, not only because the beach is preferable, but also because it can often have a few in attendance that don’t know the meaning of ho'okipa.
+Even for a picnic, this is an area I suggest visitors skip in favor of the more welcoming sandy beach, not only because the beach is preferable, but also because sometimes it may have a few in attendance that don’t know the meaning of ho'okipa.

 Key Info: